saltyorg/docs/docs/saltbox/install/install.md

 !!! warning
     Make sure that you have setup the configuration correctly before proceeding.

-This step will create the specified user account if needed and add it to sudoers, update the kernel, edit GRUB configuration if needed and install Rclone.
-Your server will reboot if needed.
+This step will create the specified user account, add it to sudoers, update the kernel, edit GRUB configuration and install Rclone and reboot the server if needed.

 ``` shell
 sb install preinstall